 Keeping our teeth and gums clean and decay-free as we get older is not an easy task for anybody.
-Unfortunately, because of the changes that occur in a female’s body throughout her lifetime, dental diseases and ailments can be more prevalent.
+Unfortunately, because of the changes that occur in a female’s body throughout her lifetime, dental diseases and ailments in women can be more prevalent.

 Most of the changes that occur are because of the fluctuating hormones that are present, and they usually coincide with pivotal life events or stages.
 Examples of these stages would be the onset of adolescence, pregnancy, and menopause.

 When people mature, there are a great deal of hormones present in the bodies that are trying to alter the body.
-These not only make drastic shifts within a woman’s body, but can also affect the health and sensitivity within their mouths.
+These not only make drastic shifts within a woman’s body but can also affect the health and sensitivity within their mouths.

 Especially during monthly cycles, ladies may experience very swollen and sensitive gums.
 If they do not floss and brush properly, it could cause pain and bleeding.